Embedded System Design: Challenges of Hardware and Software Development

 At this stage, the team creates a document that describes the architecture of the future system and the solutions we are going to implement.

-• Technical characteristics: power consumption, memory capacity, MCU performance, size, weight, etc.
+- Technical characteristics: power consumption, memory capacity, MCU performance, size, weight, etc. Selecting low power components and implementing power management strategies are crucial for reducing energy consumption and extending battery life.

-• Developers must find a balance between the cost of the future embedded system solution and its performance.
+The key to successful hardware and software integration is to find a balance between the cost of the future embedded system and its performance.

 3. Schematics and PCB design and layout